Table of Contents

 Does Body Dysmorphia Go Away?

-In fact- the more we compensate for our “perceived flaws” the more distress, shame, and guilt we are likely to experience.
-The ways in we try to correct the flaw will actually increase the level of distress we experience with body dysmorphia over time.
+The more we compensate for our “perceived flaws” the more distress, shame, and guilt we are likely to experience.
+If you have body dysmorphia, the ways in you try to correct the flaw will actually increase the level of distress we experience with body dysmorphia over time.